MansMeg/BSDA/grading/assignment1_grading.md

 - No
 - Yes

+### Q2b - 1 point
+Does the report follow the formatting instructions?

+- Not at all
+- Little
+- Mostly
+- Yes

-### Q2b - fail/pass
+### Q2c - fail/pass

-Are the evaluation questions reported and are the total number of hours put written down in the report.
-If not, ask student to resubmit .
+Are the evaluation questions answered and are the total number of hours put written down in the report.
+If not fail and resubmit.

 ## Exercise 1